-Awards granted under the 2004 Plan to the Company's non-employee directors will be made only in accordance with the terms, conditions and parameters of a plan, program or policy for the compensation of non-employee directors as in effect from time to time.
-The Committee may not make discretionary grants under the 2004 Plan to non-employee directors.
+Awards granted under the 2007 Plan to our non-employee directors will be made only in accordance with the terms, conditions and parameters of a plan, program or policy for the compensation of non-employee directors as in effect from time to time.
+The Committee may not make discretionary grants under the 2007 Plan to non-employee directors.